Hartlepool murder inquiry: What we know so far after body found in Rydal Street

-Two men have been arrested on suspicion of murder after the discovery of a man’s body inside a house.
+Seven people are now in custody as part of a murder inquiry following the discovery of man’s body inside a house.

-Cleveland Police were called to a report of a disturbance at Rydal Street, in Hartlepool, on Monday at 9pm.
+Cleveland Police were initially called to a report of a disturbance at Rydal Street, off Elwick Road, in Hartlepool, on Monday at 9pm.

 Officers and the ambulance service attended the scene to discover a man, 39, had died.